 Mental impact of pain!

 Living with a chronic illness can be really debilitating.
-It may have both – physical and mental impact.
+It may have both – physical and mental impacts.
 It takes a toll on your body affecting your ability to cope with psychological and emotional stress.

 People with other chronic medical conditions have a higher risk of depression and people with depression are at higher risk for other medical conditions.